Holonomy algebras of pseudo-hyper-K\"ahlerian manifolds of index 4: Introduction

 {\it Acknowledgement.} I am grateful to D.~V.~Alekseevsky and Jan Slov\'ak for useful discussions, help and support.
-I am thankful to Bastian Brandes for pointing out a gap in the first version of this paper and for taking my attention to the paper \cite{DR78}, due to that all possible $L'$ are found.
-The author has been supported by the grant GACR 201/09/H012.
+I am thankful to Bastian Brandes for pointing out a gap in the first version of this paper and for draw my attention to the paper \cite{DR78}.
+The author has been supported by the grants 201/09/H012 of the Grant Agency of Czech Republic and CZ.1.07/2.3.00/20.0003 of the Ministry of Education, Youth and Sports of Czech Republic.